What should I do if my prescription medications are too expensive?

 You can sign up for a Medicare Part D Prescription Drug Plan to work alongside your Part A and/or Part B coverage.

-- You can enroll in a Medicare Advantage Prescription Drug plan.
-These plans include your Medicare Part A and B coverage as well, only though the plan instead of through the government directly.
+You can enroll in a Medicare Advantage Prescription Drug plan.
+These plans include your Medicare Part A and B coverage as well, only coverage is delivered through the plan instead of through the government directly.
 Not every Medicare Advantage plan includes prescription drug coverage, but most do.
 Read more about Medicare Advantage.

 Whichever type of Medicare Prescription Drug Plan you sign up for, you might want to make sure it covers your prescriptions.
 Each plan maintains its own formulary, which is a list of prescription drugs it covers.
 Formularies are divided into “tiers” – the lowest tier generally has less expensive, generic drugs, while the highest tier generally has more expensive, brand-name drugs.

 Even if you choose a plan that covers your medications, that might change.
 Every fall, your plan will send you an Annual Notice of Changes.
 Check to see if your medications have been dropped or if the costs have changed.

 A plan’s formulary might change any time of year, not just at year’s end.
 You will receive notice from your plan when necessary.